david-89/place-web-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For styling, React bootsrap was used:
+For styling, React bootstrap was used:

 https://react-bootstrap.github.io/